EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 Name: EDHOC

-Description: Set to 1 if the message payload contains also EDHOC data, that must be extracted and processed as defined in {{edhoc-in-oscore}}, before the rest of the message can be processed.
+Description: Set to 1 if the message payload contains also EDHOC data, that must be extracted and processed as defined in {{server-processing}}, before the rest of the message can be processed.

 Reference: this document